MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOCopilotAgentInsightsReport.md

 Get-SPOCopilotAgentInsightsReport – ReportId 9d946216-afe7-49f5-8267-7b662435c70b -Action Download
 ```

-Example 3 enables administrator to download the Copilot agent insights report of ReportId: `9d946216-afe7-49f5-8267-7b662435c70b` to the same path from where the command was run.
+Example 3 enables administrator to download the Copilot agent insight report of ReportId: `9d946216-afe7-49f5-8267-7b662435c70b` to the same path from where the command was run.

 ## PARAMETERS

 ### -ReportId

-It is an optional parameter, and it specifies the unique Id of the report to be viewed or downloaded.
+It specifies the unique Id of the report to be viewed or downloaded.

 ```yaml
 Type: Guid